Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 Are They Poisonous?

-They do have venom, but given their size and general diet, they gear their toxins mostly toward taking down insects.
+They do have venom, but given their size and general diet, they use it mostly to take down insects.

-So if you are bitten, it’s highly unlikely anything will happen unless you’re allergic to spider bites.
+So if you are bitten, it’s highly unlikely that anything will happen unless you are allergic to spider bites.

 Other Beneficial Spiders

-Other types of spiders, like the garden orb weaver, grass spider, and the often filmed jumping spider with its huge, puppy-dog eyes (you heard me), are often a farmer’s best friend.
+Other spiders, like the garden orb weaver, grass spider, and jumping spider, can be a farmer’s best friend.

 These little guys are just as hardy, voracious, and unfussy about their food.